Testing Mozilla.org

 firefox/all.ftl

-On the lower left side of the page:
+On the lower left side of each page, you will see these links:

 • The Firefox Privacy Notice document is localized in limited number of languages.

-• Click on the Download in another language link, you will be directed to the firefox/all page.
+• Click on the Download options and other languages link, you will be directed to the firefox/all page.

-• Click on the Fix a problem link, you will be directed to this SUMO article in your language if it is localized.
+• Click on the Firefox Browser support link, you will be directed to the SUMO site featuring various topics on Firefox.

-This page is activated on production whether it is localized or not.
-It is not an independent page but a file of shared content.
-When clicking on any of these topics on the navigation bar, Firefox, Projects, Developers or About, you will see a drop-down window with subcategory topics.
+The strings in this file are shared content and are activated on production whether they are localized or not.
+When clicking on any of these topics on the navigation bar, Firefox Browsers, Products, Who We Are or Innovation, you will see a drop-down panel with subcategory topics.
 Within each of the topics, there is a description and a few links to help you dive deeper further into a topic which takes you to a different page.
 When reviewing the content, keep in mind the following:

 • Not all links take you to a site that’s localizable for all locales.